assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eomt/myREADME.md

 * Change the paths accordingly.
 The values for temperature are 0.5, 0.75, 1.0, 1.1

 ## evalAnomaly_eomt_temp.py
-This file performs the MSP post-hoc method (and all other methods adopted for EoMT) on the Anomaly Validation Datasest used in evalAnomaly.py and evalAnomaly_eomt.py.
+This file performs the MSP post-hoc method (and all other methods adopted for EoMT) on the Anomaly Validation Datasest used in evalAnomaly.py and evalAnomaly_eomt.py (the dataset is [here](https://drive.google.com/file/d/1zcayoIIJztxKuHOIjmSjGoQBDy4RdETr/view?usp=drive_link)).
 The key feature here is the implementation of the Temperature Scaling, a calibration technique especially for semantic segmentation tasks.

 **Examples of Inference Command:**
   ```